-Japanese cuisine has taken London by storm over recent years and has fast become one of the most fashionable cuisines in the capital.
+Japanese cuisine has taken London by storm over recent years, and has fast become one of the most fashionable cuisines in the capital.
 Considered as a delicate, subtle and highly visual cuisine, you’ll often find Japanese food to be beautifully presented and served in small portions.
 Our favourite thing about this is that it means that you can try loads of different things over the course of one meal.
 There are many typical dishes within Japanese cuisine, such as sushi, sashimi, tempura, teriyaki and yakitori, each and every one a work of culinary art in its own right and requiring a huge amount to skill to do well.

 Regardless of what type of Japanese food you are looking for, you can be sure that there will be somewhere in London that does it, and does it well.
-From Michelin-starred rooftop sushi restaurants to intimate noodle joints nestled away in the streets of Soho, the Capital has Japanese restaurants to suit all occasions.
-What’s more, many of these spots are run by chefs who have successfully run restaurants in Japan before bringing their skills over the UK, meaning you can be assured of high-quality Japanese food.
+From Michelin-starred rooftop sushi restaurants to intimate noodle joints nestled away in the streets of Soho, the capital has Japanese restaurants to suit all occasions.
+What’s more, many of these spots are run by chefs who have successfully run restaurants in Japan before bringing their skills over the UK, meaning you can be assured of high-quality, authentic Japanese food.

 Given the amount of choice, you’re probably wondering where to start when looking for an amazing Japanese restaurant in London?
 Well wonder no longer, as we've searched the city high and low to discover London's best Japanese food - whether it be sublimely fresh sashimi, a steaming ramen broth or the latest deep-fried delicacy.
 Our guide below covers all price points and lots of different parts of London meaning that wherever and whatever you’re looking for, there should be something for you.
 So next time you’re on the search for a memorable Japanese meal in London, be sure to check back here.